Janepark87/wild-mountain/README.md

 # Acknowledgments

-This application was developed independently, and I would like to highlight that the logo and project name were created by me.
-Special thanks to Jonas Smechmann for his exceptional teaching and guidance during the Udemy course "The Ultimate React Course 2024: React, Redux & More."
+This project was built while following "The Ultimate React Course 2024: React, Redux & More" by Jonas Schmedtmann on Udemy.
+The course provided valuable guidance on advanced React patterns, database integration, and full-stack development workflows, which I applied while building and structuring this project.